hanu9257/ku_mmu/README.md

 ## About

-This repo contains code about imitating OS's page swaping.
+This repo contains code about imitating OS's page swapping.

 ## TODO
 Code refacoring.